r0ckz/xrsws/README.md

 * wsdiskspace.sh - check available disk space.
 Not a XML-RPC script, relies on wget, jq and bc.
 Gets JSON data from /plugins/diskspace/action.php.

+* wsreboot.sh - reboot seedbox.
+Not a XML-RPC script, relies on wget.
+Sends GET request to /assets/php/seedbox/reboot.php and reports whether reboot was successful or not.

 (Main scripts and examples use xmlrpc command, cURL clones/alternatives are present in cURL-alternatives folder, with hardcoded XMLs taken from the xmlrpc commands.
 Those scripts are for when xmlrpc isn't available on a certain distro or app like Termux.
 You can use this way in other code languages too, like PHP.
 Outputs will be XML).